 I’m obsessed with ginger and use it in so many of my recipes and if you read my post 3 Quickies with Ginger Plus 2 Recipes you’ll know why you should be obsessed with ginger too!
 Here’s my recipe for Ginger Snap Cookie Shapes if you’re after a fresher, lighter biscuit.

-And please SIGN UP TO MY FREE BREAKFAST EBOOK HERE to get on my mailing list and have free recipe updates and special offers delivered to your inbox
+And please SIGN UP TO MY FREE NEWSLETTER HERE to receive free recipe updates and special offers delivered to your inbox.

 - 250 grams butter

 - 2 tbsps ground ginger

 - 1 tsp ground nutmeg

 - 380 grams wholemeal spelt flour or any flour of your choice

 - Place the butter, sugar, maple syrup, molasses, ginger, cinnamon and nutmeg into your Thermomix bowl and cook for 8 minutes, 60 degrees, speed 2.